kinode-dao/kinode-book/src/install.md

 ## Option 2: Docker

 Kinode can also be run using Docker.
-Linux and MacOS are supported.
+MacOS and Debian derivatives of Linux, like Ubuntu, are supported.
 Windows may work but is not officially supported.

 ### Installing Docker